xi-project/xi-filelib/UPGRADE.md

-# Filelib migrations
+# Upgrading Filelib

+Filelib is slowly but surely approaching acceptable stableness.
+About frakking time, one would say.
+It's been developed for years.
+If you're using 0.9 or greater, good for you!
+If not, good luck.
+Trust me.
+I know.

-## From versions < 0.5 to 0.5.x
+## From version 0.9.x to version 0.10.x

-Migrations are not officially supported.
-It is possible, though.
-You have to update database tables to schema expected in 0.5.x series.

-You also have to update Filelib sources and all integration packages.
-You may still be using some Emerald\ prefixed software.
-They are not supported and will not work with Filelib version 0.5.x.
+* Data is backwards compatible.
+Hoorah!
+* Zend Framework's AWS was not fun no more.
+Replaced with Amazon's own client.
+Update your composer.json if needed.
+* Queue subsystem was extracted as [pekkis/queue](https://github.com/pekkis/queue) and refactored.
+So if you're hooked to that prepare for code changes.
+* Command system was refactored so if you have custom commands or hook to that prepare for tears.
+* [Gaufrette](https://github.com/KnpLabs/Gaufrette) support in storage.
+If you are using either GridFS or a local filesystem you could switch to this implementation if you wanted.

-## From version 0.5.x to version 0.6.x
+## From version 0.7.x to version 0.9.x

-Files now have a status field.
-You have to update your metadata backends correspondingly.

-### MongoDB

-    db.files.update({}, { $set: { 'status': 2 }}, false, true);
+This upgrade is going to be fun as we did a major refactoring round.
+The whole structure of Filelib was changed.
+When I do an actual migration for an actual client code, I will write this guide. :)

 ### PostgreSQL

+ALTER TABLE xi_filelib_resource RENAME COLUMN versions TO data;
-    ALTER TABLE xi_filelib_file ADD COLUMN status integer NOT NULL default 2;
+ALTER TABLE xi_filelib_file RENAME COLUMN versions TO data;
-    ALTER TABLE xi_filelib_file ALTER COLUMN status SET DEFAULT null;
+ALTER TABLE xi_filelib_file DROP COLUMN filelink;

 ### MySQL

+ALTER TABLE xi_filelib_resource CHANGE versions data longtext NOT NULL;
-    ALTER TABLE xi_filelib_file ADD COLUMN status integer NOT NULL default 2;
+ALTER TABLE xi_filelib_file CHANGE versions data longtext NOT NULL;
-    ALTER TABLE xi_filelib_file ALTER COLUMN status DROP DEFAULT;
+ALTER TABLE xi_filelib_file DROP COLUMN filelink;

-### Other SQL
+### MongoDB

-Emulate previous example.
-Do what you must do.
+Still not sure what needs to be done.
+Will upgrade this one old app and update instructions.

 ## From version 0.6.x to version 0.7.x